 What Standards, Curriculum, & Textbooks Does RCA Use?

-First, at RCA, all aspects of our curriculum are taught from a Biblical worldview.
-With that foundation underpinning all teaching, to ensure appropriate rigor and preparedness for college and career, our academic scope and sequence is aligned with learning objectives adapted from Tennessee state standards and the ACT Aspire and ACT College and Career Readiness standards.
-We use a variety of textbooks and curriculum publishers, as well as many resources outside of the textbooks to support and enrich the curriculum.
+At RCA, all aspects of our curriculum are taught from a Biblical worldview.
+With that foundation underpinning all instruction, to ensure appropriate rigor and preparedness for college and career, our academic scope and sequence is aligned with learning objectives adapted from Tennessee state standards and ACT College and Career Readiness standards.
+We use a variety of curriculum resources including textbooks, media/technology, and activities to support and enrich the learning experience.

 Teaching from a Biblical Worldview